 Offline Collection Points

 In order to register for an event on our website, an entrant is required to give contact information such as name, address, phone number, and e-mail address, as well as information about his/her event(s)–which may include age, sex, qualifying mark(s), etc. This information is required for participation in events about entrants (such as name, age, address, event entered, qualifying mark, etc.).
 This allows the Colon Cancer Coalition to properly and accurately prepare entry lists and conduct the event plus meet USATF and insurance guidelines.
 Since online registrations allow participants to pre-register for events, the same rules apply to the credit card information noted under the donation section in terms of privacy.
 Top finishers and fundraisers are often acknowledged with awards so contact information is critical.
-The Colon Cancer Coalition is a 501c and for tax purposes, we must also retain a record of registrations as they are considered a donation.
+The Colon Cancer Coalition is a 501(c)3 organization and for tax purposes, we must also retain a record of registrations.

 If a user subscribes to our newsletter(s), we ask for contact information such as name and e-mail address.
 These e-mail addresses and names are never shared outside our organization, except as described in this privacy statement.